hsperr/halite-3-reinforcment/Tutorial.md

         command_queue.append(me.shipyard.spawn())
 ```
 In our Q-Table version we only build one ship for now, to reduce the state space as much as possible.
-The formular for updating the Q-table is:
+The formular for updating the Q-Table is:

 ![equation](https://latex.codecogs.com/gif.latex?%5Cinline%20Q_t%20%3D%20l*Q_t&plus;%281-l%29*%28r&plus;d*%5Carg%5C%21%5Cmax%20Q_%7Bt&plus;1%7D%29)